RecycleFund App

 • People wish they can get more money for their recycling materials because they don't get enough.

-• Not only do they do it as a chore, but they do it to get money and to help the environment.
+• Not only do they recycle as a chore, but they do it to get money and to help the environment.

 • If they get more money for their materials, then it will encourage them to recycle more often.